Japanese name: Names from other ethnic groups in Japan

 Many ethnic minorities living in Japan, mostly Korean and Chinese, adopt Japanese names.
 The roots of this custom go back to the colonial-era policy of sōshi-kaimei, which forced Koreans to change their names to Japanese names.
-Nowadays, ethnic minorities, mostly Korean, who immigrated to Japan after WWII take on Japanese names (sometimes called 'pass names') to ease communication and, more importantly, to avoid discrimination.
+Nowadays, ethnic minorities, mostly Korean, who immigrated to Japan after WWII take on Japanese names as legal aliases (通称名, tsūshōmei) to ease communication and, more importantly, to avoid discrimination.
 A few of them (e.g., Han Chang-Woo, founder and chairman of Maruhan Corp., pronounced 'Kan Shōyū' in Japanese) still keep their native names.
-Sometimes, however, ethnic Chinese and Koreans in Japan who choose to renounce Permanent Resident status to apply for Japanese citizenship have to change the characters in their names because not all characters are legally recognized in Japan for naming purposes.

 Japanese citizenship used to require adoption of a Japanese name.
 In recent decades, the government has allowed individuals to simply adopt katakana versions of their native names when applying for citizenship, as is already done when referring to non-East Asian foreigners: National Diet member Tsurunen Marutei (ツルネン マルテイ), originally 'Martti Turunen', who is Finnish, is a famous example.
 Others transliterate their names into phonetically similar kanji compounds, such as activist Arudou Debito (有道 出人), an American-Japanese activist known as 'David Aldwinckle' before taking Japanese citizenship.
 (Tsurunen has similarly adopted 弦念 丸呈.)
 Still others have abandoned their native names entirely in favor of Yamato names, such as Lafcadio Hearn (who was half Anglo-Irish and half Greek), who used the name Koizumi Yakumo (小泉 八雲).
 At the time, to gain Japanese citizenship, it was necessary to be adopted by a Japanese family (in Hearn's case, it was his wife's family) and take their name.